 - Calendered vinyl - does have the ability to conform to simple curves.
 However, it does not perform well or last when applied to compound curves that make up the surface of a vehicle.

-Calendered vinyl's outdoor durability lifespan is cut in half when applied to an angled surface!
+Learn more about why calendered vinyl's outdoor durability lifespan is cut in half when applied to an angled surface!

-More Advantages of Cast Vinyl
+Additional Advantages of Cast Vinyl

-As you have seen, there are many advantages of using cast over a calendered vinyl when applying vehicle graphics.
+As you have seen, there are many advantages of using cast over calendered vinyl when applying vehicle graphics.
 It's assets are also true when used for long-term outdoor signage.

 Cast vinyl keeps your vehicle graphics or wrap looking great from initial application to many years to come.
 Most importantly, it will leave your customers feeling more pleased with the results.
 This helps maintain your reputation as a professional, creates repeat business, and stimulates word-of-mouth recommendations.

 In the vinyl competition for which is better for applying lasting vehicle graphics, cast vinyl comes out on top.
 To get beautiful vehicle graphics that will not fade or shrink, cast vinyl is the best option.

 Cast vinyl lasts longer than calendered vinyls in harsh outdoor environments without fading, shrinking, or peeling.
 They outperform in conforming to all of the curves and angles of a vehicle.

 Calendared vinyl just cannot compete with cast vinyl for a stunning finished product your customers will enjoy for many years.